Schools must have a code of behaviour for students. It is drawn up by the board of management with help from parents and staff.

-Disciplinary procedures can include suspension and expulsion.
-To appeal a suspension or expulsion, you must do so in writing within 42 days of the decision by the board of management.
-For more information on how to appeal a suspension or expulsion from school – see below.
+If you want to appeal a suspension or expulsion, you must appeal in writing within 42 days of the decision by the board of management.
+You can read more about 'How to appeal a suspension or expulsion from school' below.

 Code of behaviour for students

 When your child starts school, the principal must give you a copy of the school’s code of behaviour.
 You may also be asked to agree to make all reasonable efforts to ensure that your child complies with the code.

 The code of behaviour in a school sets out the:

 - Standards of behaviour that the student attending the school must follow